 One of the most common uses of aloe is for healing sunburns.
-You can often find aloe vera gel in stores to treat sunburns, but fresh aloe vera straight from the leaves of the plant heals them most effectively.
+You can often find aloe vera gel in stores to treat sunburns, shelves lined with clear bottles, or cool blue colors to coat your heated skin.
+But truth be told, fresh aloe vera straight from the leaves of the plant heals sunburns most effectively.
 Just take a leaf of the plant, split it in half and squeeze out the juice.
 You can add a little vitamin E to this and apply the mixture directly to the sunburn.

 To try: Whipped Coconut Cooling Lotion

 When taken internally, aloe vera juice can help with digestion and bowel regularity, and can also be detoxifying.
 Aloe has cleansing properties for the digestive tract.
 Be sure to read label directions before ingesting aloe vera juice since it can have laxative effects.
 Aloe can be added to smoothies, juice or often taken in concentrated form.